damonmac/learn-xgboost/README.md

 Question: What was the accuracy with the improved name comparison?

+Consider these questions:
+* Remember we just compared all fields exactly.
+What could we do better when representing the data to the classifier?
+* Are there some fields that you know should be compared differently?
+* How much do improved features help the model?
+Will we need to do additional parameter optimization if the features improve?
+* What will happen to feature importance if we improve the name feature?

 So far we have made a few observations.
 Simply comparing name strings doesn't best represent the data to the machine.
 Data needs to be normalized and bucketized as we build features.
 We have only represented optimistic features to the classifier - patterns to learn that mean you are the same.
 Next we will uncomment the differentNames clause in the code.

 Question: What will happen with the differentNames clause uncommented?